Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Kenya, that number is 536 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Revenue Authority.
+The statistics above were calculated using the following data sources: Revenue Authority, The World Factbook, Internal Revenue Service.

 How big is Kenya compared to United States?
 See an in-depth size comparison.